Christian Deceptions: Invent, Amend, Discard

 Churchmen verified for many centuries the idea that God actively managed events on Earth and in the skies.
 Today such ideas are generally regarded as primitive (although insurance companies still refer to natural disasters as "Acts of God").
 Having spent so long controlling every aspect of all natural phenomena, God is now relegated to the role of disinterested observer.
 The 180° shift has taken place without the least visible trace of embarrassment.

 Excommunication In earlier centuries whole communities were excommunicated.
-Pope Adrian IV excommunicated Rome in 1155, and Pope Innocent III excommunicated the whole of England in 1208.
-Even comets were occasionally excommunicated.
+Pope Adrian IV excommunicated Rome in 1155, and Pope Innocent III excommunicated (or interdicted) the whole of England in 1208.
 To carry out such an excommunication now would be seen as absurd.
 Again, prayers of cursing were once quite acceptable.
 Curses and anathemas were distributed liberally.
 They were laid upon those who disregarded the decrees of Church Councils, or read the contents of papal letters, those who failed to pay their tithes, those who stole, those who committed murder, and indeed all enemies of the Church.
 Now they are watered down to anodyne services of commination.
 Can it really be that those excommunicated in the past for failing to pay tithes will burn in Hell for eternity, while those who fail to pay them now will not?

-Church Architecture and Furniture Jesus" early followers worshipped in the Jewish Temple and attended synagogues, as Jesus had done.
+Church Architecture and Furniture Jesus' early followers worshipped in the Jewish Temple and attended synagogues, as Jesus had done.
 Gentile Christians met in ordinary houses.
 The first Christian buildings to adopt a distinctive architectural style seem to have first appeared in the fourth century.
 In an attempt to return to ancient simplicity, various sects have rejected the use of church buildings.
 George Fox dismissively called them steeple houses, and Quakers still prefer their own meeting houses to steeple houses.
 One of the fastest growing sects towards the end of the twentieth century was the house church movement, which holds its meetings in ordinary houses, just as Christians did for the first few centuries.

 The use of candles, and other Church props, also dates from the fourth century or later times.
 Incense was used in many religions to mask the smell of burned sacrifices.
 Its use was severely prohibited in the early Church, but like many pagan practices it was popular.
 By the fifth century it was being used in Christian places of worship.
 Because it had been banned in the early Church, its use at services of the Church of England and other Protestant Churches was made unlawful at the Reformation.
 Altars, also inherited from religions that practised sacrifice, were employed in Christian Churches because masses were sacrificial in nature.
 This idea too was rejected at the Reformation.
 Stone altars were physically destroyed, and replaced by wooden Communion tables.
 Other traditional Church furniture, such as pulpits, appears to have been introduced only in the Middle Ages.
 Confessional boxes were introduced later and pews later still.
 Pews are still rarely found in Orthodox churches, and congregations are expected to stand throughout the service, as they did previously in Western churches.